 Administrative Costs

-Administrative costs are not eligible.
-Architecture and engineering costs for development and renovation projects are limited to 20 percent of the total development project cost.
+Administrative or indirect costs are eligible; contact RCO to determine amount.
+Architecture and engineering costs for development and renovation projects are limited to 20 percent of the total construction cost.

 Match Details